ShortCircuit: AlphaZero-Driven Circuit Design: Training

 \subsection{Pre-Training}

 Just as large language models in NLP are pre-trained using next-token prediction, we can pre-train our transformer model on a next-node prediction task.
-This approach requires a corpus of single-output AIGs that our model can learn to regenerate node by node, starting with only the truth tables of the primary inputs and the target $\Target{}$.
-Since the AIG generation problem has not been previously addressed by the ML community, there is no large, well-structured corpus of publicly available (truth table, AIG) pairs to perform this pre-training.
-However, we can curate a dataset of single-output AIGs for the pre-training of \OurMethod{} by leveraging existing open-source collections of digital circuits.
+This approach requires a corpus of single-output AIGs that our model can learn to regenerate node by node, starting from the truth tables of the primary inputs and a target $\Target{}$.
+Since the AIG generation problem has not yet been addressed by the ML community, there is no large, well-structured corpus of publicly available (truth table, AIG) pairs to perform this pre-training.
+Therefore, we first curate a dataset of single-output AIGs for the pre-training of \OurMethod{} by leveraging existing open-source collections of digital circuits.